Koudela/eArc-data/README.md

 You can change this behaviour by calling `data_detach` in between.
 Please note the resulting behaviour might be unexpected for inattentive developers.
 Use with great care.

+`data_load` takes a third facultative flag.
+If it is set to `DataStoreInterface::LOAD_FLAG_USE_FIRST_LEVEL_CACHE_ONLY`, only entities already loaded are returned.
+If it is set to `DataStoreInterface::LOAD_FLAG_SKIP_FIRST_LEVEL_CACHE`, earc/data does not look up the already loaded entities and does not add the loaded entities to the already loaded ones - the retrieved entities are in a detached state and will be another instance than the same entities loaded before or after that.

 There is a `data_load_batch` function to load multiple entities at once.